18F/C2/doc/authorization.md

 A User who MAY view all Proposals with the same `client_slug` as part of their dashboard aggregation reporting.
-NOTE this aggregation feature is a UX convenience and does not reflect any data sensitivity, since any User MAY view any Proposal with a consisten `client_slug`.
+NOTE this aggregation feature is a UX convenience and does not reflect any data sensitivity, since any User MAY view any Proposal with a consistent `client_slug`.

 ## Rules